FranciszekPawlak/yolo-development/docs/07-data-flow.md

 ### Process Steps

-1. **Trigger**: Vercel cron job triggers the scraping process daily
+1. **Trigger**: Vercel cron job triggers the scraping process hourly
 2. **Source Selection**: System retrieves all active sources from the database
 3. **Job Enqueueing**: For each source, a scraping job is added to the queue
 4. **Job Processing**: Queue worker picks up the job and initiates scraping
-5. **Content Scraping**: Playwright extracts content from the source
+5. **Latest Article Check**: System checks the blog homepage for the latest article
-6. **Duplication Check**: System checks if the article is already in the database
+6. **Duplication Check**: System checks if the latest article is already in the database
+7. **Article Retrieval**: If the article is new, system enters the article page and extracts its full content
-7. **Storage**: New article is stored in the database if it doesn't exist
+8. **Storage**: New article is stored in the database
-8. **Source Update**: Source's last scraped timestamp is updated
+9. **Source Update**: Source's last scraped timestamp is updated

 ## 2. Article Summarization Flow